 Once positive results have been determined, patients can take steps to avoid their triggers and prevent contact dermatitis from occurring.
 Your doctor will provide you with specific information on your individual triggers and how to prevent contact.
 Since we are involved with the American Contact Dermatitis Society, we have access to a database allowing us to provide a comprehensive list of products a patient may use based on their individual test results.

-Although patch testing is considered a safe and effective diagnostic tool, these tests do cause a small area of contact dermatitis at the site of the substance, so patients often experience mild itching and irritation on the their back.
-Positive test results may result in an area on the skin that has redness, bumps, swelling and even a small blister.
+Although patch testing is considered a safe and effective diagnostic tool, these tests do cause a small area of contact dermatitis at the site of the substance, so patients often experience mild itching and irritation on their back.
+Positive test results may create an area on the skin that has redness, bumps, swelling and even a small blister.
 After the test is complete, patients can use a topical steroid on affected areas to help relieve symptoms.
 If this cream is used before the end of the test, results may be inaccurate.

 Everyone in the office is very helpful and kind - they truly care for each patient and their individual needs.
 Thank you!